 Know before you Go – Uganda Travel Tips and Practical Advice

 Uganda Travel Tips and Advice for Visitors-Safari Travelers & Tourists to Uganda

 Know before you go – Africa no matter what your background or your country of origin, is different.
 Words may mean one thing in your country they mean another.
-If someone wants to take you to saloon here, it is not for a drink but to get your hair done.
+If someone wants to take you to a saloon here, it is not for a drink but to get your hair done.

 This Uganda Travel Tips and Advice for Visitors page is to make your time here an enjoyable and remember to laugh, keep your sense of humor, put away your schedule at times and remember that relationships are more important than 20 minutes.

 Enjoy Uganda and read Uganda Travel Tips and Advice for Visitors before you go.

 Uganda Travel Tips and Advice for Visitors that will make your African Safari Enjoyable